 - Material:Hessian and resin

-- Descriptive technique:Work consisting of thirty figures
+- Descriptive technique:A sculpture installation made up of thirty anthropomorphic figures

 - Dimensions:Each figure: 165 x 63 x 33 cm